 I’m loving this podcast series that explores the time management, relationship and logistical challenges of being a working mom.
 It also shares success stories of how women overcame these challenges.
 I personally struggle with “doing it all” and feeling like I can be successful at all of it.
 I think it’s great to have a resource for tips and tricks to aid in whatever the week’s challenges may be.

 My favorite podcast of the week is called Mom Momentum in Careers, by Samantha Ettus.
 Samantha offers up practical advice on thriving in all areas of your life.
 Balancing work with home and family isn’t always an easy task and some times I do better than others.
 Because I choose my own hours, I need to learn to choose my time wisely.
+And if you are extremely busy (like me) then you should look into using a professional phone answering service, as it saves you loads of time and you also sound great.
+When you choose CallNET 24/7 live answering service in Buffalo NY, you will never ever have to fret about missing a telephone call again.
+Whatever your small or medium sized business does, your patients, clients, or customers in Buffalo NY really should be able to depend upon their customer calls being answered in a timely manner & questions answered professionally.
 Ideally, it’s best if I can work while the kids are at school, but a lot of times I get hung up on household chores and errands and end up needing to work in the afternoon when the kids need my attention for homework and chores.
 To avoid neglecting them when the kids need me most, I wait until they’ve gone to bed and I stay up late getting more work done.
 Then because I’ve stayed up so late, I can’t wake up to get kids off to school and my husband takes over.
 Insert mom guilt here.
 Balance!!
 I’m grateful to know I’m not alone in my struggles, and for the Working Moms Mean Business campaign and resources.
 I sure would like to think us moms can have it all – don’t you?!